Acupuncture for Neck & Shoulder, Arm & Wrist Pain.

 What Does The Research Say?

-The following insights are obtained from systematic reviews and analysis of clinical trials investigating the efficacy of acupuncture for neck & shoulder, arm & wrist pain.
+The following insights are obtained from systematic reviews and analysis of clinical trials investigating the efficacy of Chinese medicine and acupuncture for neck & shoulder, arm & wrist pain.

 2020 Evidence-Based Complementary and Alternative Medicine